pajtai/js-facade-factory/README.md

 ```

 Create a facade implelemntation.
 Helper methods and fields may be used and will be functional, but they will not be
-exposed as part of the facade.
+exposed as part of the facade; they are essentially private.

 ```javascript
 var htmlPlayer = {